pinheiroGroup/Kinbiont.jl/README.md

 <a name="sensitivity-analysis"></a>
 ###   Sensitivity Analysis

 The sensitivity analysis is initiated with the one_well_morris_sensitivity function.
-This function takes the preprocessed dataset (data_OD), the name and label of the well, the ODE model to use ("dHPM" in this case), as well as the lower and upper bounds for the ODE parameters.
+This function takes the preprocessed dataset (data_OD generated in the previous examples), the name and label of the well, the ODE model to use ("dHPM" in this case), as well as the lower and upper bounds for the ODE parameters.
 The number of steps in the Morris method (n_step_sensitivity) is specified to control the granularity of the analysis.

 ```julia
 # Number of steps for Morris sensitivity analysis